 What is Yoga Nidra?

 Yoga Nidra meditation is “yogic sleep.”
-Through a series of guided instructions, the body is led into a state of supreme relaxation where the unconscious mind awaken, opening the potential for deep healing and creative energy to flow.
-You get to lie the whole time.
+Through a series of guided instructions, the body is led into a state of supreme relaxation where the unconscious mind awakens, opening the potential for deep healing and creative energy to flow.
+This is not an active yoga, you’re lying down the whole time!
 Initially, Yoga Nidra feels like a really nourishing nap, and ultimately the intention of Yoga Nidra is to liberate a person from suffering.

 Forty-five minutes of Yoga Nidra meditation feels like three hours of sleep in the body.

 Reduce tension and stress.
 With today's connected society we are constantly bombarded with stimulus and impulses, which can easily put us into a state of tension – muscular, emotional, and nervous.
 There are always more things to do than there is time or energy for, putting us in a constant state of deficit.
 In Yoga Nidra the mind is relaxed through conscious breathing and body awareness to release this tension.